RP Photonics logo

 Currently we only have some smaller technical issue; is it worth to make a consulting project out of this?

-RP Photonics is happy to serve customers also within small projects, having a volume of only few working days, or even a single day.
+RP Photonics is happy to serve clients also within small projects, having a volume of only few working days, or even a single day.
 These can already be very useful.
 For example, RP Photonics may often within just two days check whether a planned patent application makes sense, or how it should be improved.

 Besides, a small project constitutes an excellent opportunity to see how this kind of services really works.